BRISTOL CATHEDRAL GUIDE & ROOF TOUR VIDEO

 TIPS AND SUGGESTIONS

 Join in with a craft session.
 Free art and craft activities are available for children and families during school and half-term holidays.
 My ten and seven year old thoroughly enjoyed this and would happily have let me get a parking fine as they didn’t want to stop making their medieval designs!
-Click here for more information and times on craft sessions.

 Remember your camera or camera phone.
 Taking photos and sharing them on social media is welcomed, although flash photography is discouraged.
 There is SO much to photograph.
 I’ve edited my photos heavily but there are still way more than I normally like to include in a post!
 I mean, just look at the image below in which the halo has been inlaid with mother of pearl.
 The sun came out as I was walking past and it blew me away!
 Oops sorry, I’ve added another one haven’t I?